-The term deep vein thrombosis (DVT) is practically a synonym for those that occur in the lower limbs.
+The term deep vein thrombosis (DVT) is practically a synonym for clots occuring in the lower limbs.
 However, it can also be used for those that occur in the upper limbs and neck veins.
-Other types of venous thrombosis, such as intra-abdominal and intracranial, are discussed in specific section...
+Other types of venous thrombosis, such as intra-abdominal and intracranial, are discussed in separate articles....

 The descending aorta is the continuation of the aortic arch in the posterior mediastinum.